-10 things I learned about men’s dress shirts by Admin
+10 things I learned about men’s dress shirts

 The longer I’m married, the more I learn about men’s dress shirts and work attire in general.
 Before this time, I think I just assumed that guys wear suits and dress shirts.
 Some are in colors that I like and patterns that I like and some aren’t.
 It was hard for me to gauge the difference between the cut and fit of different shirts because every man’s body type is different.

 Here’s what I have learned.
 My husband is very particular about the shirts, suits, ties, and dress shoes that he wears.
 And I’m assuming he’s not alone.
 So this post is for those women out there who want to know a little more about men’s work clothes and for the guys that might need a little more info too.
 I’ll tell you some of the random things I learned (quickly) and you can click to read more if you’d like!

 The Cut Away Collar – no tips! “cutaways were first popularized among the dandies of England back in the Edwardian days, and were meant to be worn at black tie events and very formal situations” Be careful about the thickness of the tie you wear with this.
 Best looking on guys with long faces and hardened features.